tapanchudasama/url-shrinker-backend/README.md

  1. Clone the project.
  2.  run `npm install` inside root.
 This will install all dependencies for Backend.
  3. `cd client`.
 Run `yarn install`.
 This will install all dependencies for Frontend.
- 4. Open 2 windows.
-Run both backend and frontend simultaneously.
+ 4. Open two windows, one for root folder and other for client folder.
+Run `npm start` in both the windows.

 ## Further tasks